Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index1: `number`
-  >the first element to exchange
+  >The first element to exchange.

 - index2: `number`
-  >the second element to exchange
+  >The second element to exchange.

 Example: